marcoguerri/marcoguerri.github.io/_drafts/2016-03-21-tales-of-mistery-and-pxelinux.markdown

 }
 {% endhighlight %}

-The debug message was added by me.
-Understanding what *us->open* was would have taken much more time, but once located its linear address, 0x0000108e14, it was just a matter of a grep.
+Identifying the function pointed by the *us->open* hook would have been more time consuming than simply printing its location.
+Once obtained its linear address, 0x0000108e14, it was just a matter of a grep.

 {% highlight console linenos %}